mwilliams-sfo/rxjs-worker-pool/NOTES.md

 ## Further lessons

-- concatMap is appropriate for a strictly sequential process that may consume an indefinite amount of their input.
+- concatMap is appropriate for a strictly sequential process that may consume an indefinite amount of the input.
 - If an exact amount of input must be processed, iterables are more suitable.
 - If concurrency is needed, a pipeline of multiple stages is more suitable.
   Compare Hoare's COPY program in CSP.